czrnkp/aws-getting-started/README.md

 $ ./strato-admin.sh --start
 ```

-### Note: if the instance services do not come up within a minute, you can restart the services using:
+*Note: if the instance services do not come up within a minute, you can restart the services using*
 ```bash
 ./strato-admin.sh --stop